A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Abstract

 \section{Abstract}

-This paper addresses three relevant issues arising in designing Chase-type algorithms for Reed-Solomon codes: 1)~how to choose the set of testing patterns; 2)~given the set of testing patterns, what is the optimal testing order in the sense that the most-likely codeword is expected to appear earlier; and 3)~how to identify the most-likely codeword.
-A new Chase-type soft-decision decoding algorithm is proposed, referred to as {\em tree-based Chase-type algorithm}.
+A new Chase-type soft-decision decoding algorithm for Reed-Solomon codes is proposed, referred to as {\em tree-based Chase-type algorithm}.
 The proposed tree-based Chase-type algorithm takes the set of all vectors as the set of testing patterns, and hence definitely delivers the most-likely codeword provided that the computational resources are allowed.
-All the testing patterns are arranged in an ordered rooted tree according to the likelihood bounds of the possibly generated codewords.
+All the testing patterns are arranged in an ordered rooted tree according to the likelihood bounds of the possibly generated codewords, which is an extension of Wu and Pados' method from binary into $q$-ary linear block codes.
 While performing the algorithm, the ordered rooted tree is constructed progressively by adding at most two leafs at each trial.
 The ordered tree naturally induces a sufficient condition for the most-likely codeword.
 That is, whenever the tree-based Chase-type algorithm exits before a preset maximum number of trials is reached, the output codeword must be the most-likely one.
+But, in fact, the algorithm can be terminated by setting a discrepancy threshold instead of a maximum number of trials.
 When the tree-based Chase-type algorithm is combined with Guruswami-Sudan (GS) algorithm, each trial can be implement in an extremely simple way by removing from the gradually updated Gr\"{o}bner basis one old point and interpolating one new point.
 Simulation results show that the tree-based Chase-type algorithm performs better than the recently proposed Chase-type algorithm by Bellorado et al with less trials~(on average) given that the maximum number of trials is the same.
-Also proposed are simulation-based performance bounds on the maximum-likelihood decoding~(MLD) algorithm, which are utilized to illustrate the near-optimality of the tree-based Chase-type algorithm in the high signal-to-noise ratio~(SNR) region.
-In addition, the tree-based Chase-type algorithm admits decoding with a likelihood threshold, that searches the most-likely codeword within an Euclidean sphere rather than a Hamming sphere.